gregsaun/prusa_i3_bear_upgrade/optional_parts/bear_2.0_upgrade_mk2-2s-2.5-2.5s/README.md

 ![Bear version frame size](img/bear_version_size_faq.jpg)

-### Printed Parts
+### Printed parts

-#### Download STL

 All files you need to download and print are available in the [printed_parts/stl/](./printed_parts/stl/) folder of this page.

-#### :warning: Warning
+### Print settings

-1. The parts have been designed and tested with the parameters below and it is important to follow them to avoid issues like part cracking, bad bridging, not enough stiffness or wrong tolerances.
-1. Be sure to have a well calibrated machine and extruder.
+:warning: Warning: The parts have been designed and tested with the parameters below and it is important to follow them to avoid issues like part cracking, bad bridging, not enough stiffness or wrong tolerances.
+Be sure to have a well calibrated machine and extruder.
 Check our guide here for [calibrating extrusion multiplier](https://guides.bear-lab.com/Guide/Extrusion+multiplier+and+filament+diameter/8?lang=en)

-#### Parameters

-* Filament type: PETG
-* Slicer: PrusaSlicer
+  * Slicer : PrusaSlicer recommended
   * Infill type : Gyroid recommended
   * Support : No
   * Brim : No
   * Detect thin walls : No
   * Perimeters width (internal and external) : 0.45mm

 | Part | Quantity | Layer<br/>Height<br/>[mm] | Infill<br/>[%] | Num.<br/>Perimeters | Num.<br/>Top/Bottom<br/>Layers | Note |